4 Tutorial

 # Bring the "name", "mean_economic", and "geometry" fields/columns in "covid_economic_spatial_dataset" to the front of the dataset

-covid_economic_spatial_dataset<-covid_economic_spatial_dataset %>% relocate(name, mean_economic, geometry)
+<-covid_economic_spatial_dataset %>% relocate(name, mean_economic, geometry) covid_economic_spatial_dataset

-After moving these fields by using the relocate function with the relevant fields as arguments, pass worldmap_covid_data_economic, whose variables have now been relocated, to the familiar View function:
+, whose variables have now been relocated, to the familiar View

 # View the contents of the "covid_economic_spatial_dataset" in the R Studio data viewer